 The randomly generated strategies have no predictive power.
 However, the best one among a sample of 10,000 is likely to generate good results simply due to luck.
 We want to know if the strategy in the population is significantly better than the best random strategy, so the sampling distribution is constructed from M strategies, each of which is the best strategy among all the (e.g., 10,000) randomly generated strategies.
-Please refer to the article Is That Back-Test Result Good or Just Lucky? under the Newsletter link at www.Adaptrade.com for more information.
+Please refer to the article Is That

+Back-Test Result Good or Just Lucky? under the Newsletter link at www.Adaptrade.com for more information.

 The Number of Samples entry is the number of samples comprising the sampling distribution; e.g., M in the example above.
 The option Run test after each build will cause this test to be run automatically at the conclusion of each build.
 If this option is not selected, you can manually run the test at any time by clicking the button Perform Significance Test.
-Builder stores the total number of strategies generated during the build process, which it will use in constructing the sampling distribution when the test is run at a later time.
+Builder stores the total number of strategies generated during the build process, which it will use in constructing the sampling distribution when the test is run later.
+If you run the test after building, the same data used for the build must be available; otherwise, the test will not run.